Megatron: Games

 Generation 1 Megatron has appeared in numerous Transformers video games.
 Megatron appeared as a final boss in Transformers Battle Circuit, a simple Flash-based video game on the Hasbro web site.
 Megatron appeared as a playable character in the fighting games Transformers Battle Universe, a Net Jet game in which four incarnations of the character are playable, and DreamMix TV World Fighters, a crossover between various franchises including Transformers.
 The Generation 1 version of Megatron is offered as a downloadable character for the PlayStation 3 and Xbox 360 versions of the Transformers: Revenge of the Fallen video game.
 Despite being a distinct playable character, he is also summoned in gun mode by Generation 1 Starscream as an attack move.

 Armada Megatron is among the characters appearing in the 2004 Transformers video game for the PlayStation 2 as a boss.

 Beast Era Megatron appears in the 1999 Game Boy Color video game Kettō Transformers Beast Wars: Beast Senshi Saikyō Ketteisen.
 He is a playable character in the fighting games Transformers Battle Universe, a Net Jet game.
 He is among the licensed characters in the PC video game Beast Wars Transformers.

-Movie Megatron appears in the first film's video game adaptation, Transformers: The Game.
+Megatron, as he appears in the live-action films, is featured in the first film's video game adaptation, Transformers: The Game.
 In the Autobot Campaign, Megatron appears at the last cut scene on level three being released from Hoover Dam in the Autobot campaign.
 He later appears as the final boss and is killed when Optimus Prime shoves the Allspark into his chest.
-In the Decepticon Campaign, Megatron is freed by Starscream and Blackout at the last cut scene when he goes on a rampage through the city looking for Optimus Prime, Sam and the Allspark.
+In the Decepticon Campaign, Megatron is freed by Starscream and Blackout at the last cut scene when he goes on a rampage through the city looking for Optimus Prime, Sam, and the Allspark.
 He is also playable on the last mission where Optimus Prime is fought as the final boss.
-At the end, Optimus appears dead, but is then seen sneaking up towards the Allspark.
+At the end, Optimus appears dead but is then seen sneaking up towards the Allspark.
 Megatron stops him in his path and kills him with his flail.
-He then appears in the last cut scene where he rules Earth and orders Barricade, Starscream, Blackout and Brawl to kill off the rest of the human race.
+He then appears in the last cut scene where he rules Earth and orders Barricade, Starscream, Blackout, and Brawl to kill off the rest of the human race.